 1950’s A GSG notice concerning climbing of trees at Abington…many not fit to be climbed, Scouters must take precautions or ban climbing.

-1958 54th Cambridge Wide game against St Luke’s (14th) ‘set your flag in the woods and defend it using catapults, peashooters and water pistols as weapons.’
+1958 54th Cambridge Proposed by the Court of Honour it is not clear if this wide game against St Luke’s (14th) went ahead in this form ‘set your flag in the woods and defend it using catapults, peashooters and water pistols as weapons.’

 1977 CSG noted ‘Hang gliding is not an approved scout activity.’
 Gliding was.